giacomobettas/AutoGait/README.md

 # AutoGait

 This project performs video anomaly detection using an autoencoder trained with a video containing normal frames.
 It utilizes the scikit-learn library to develop the autoencoder for anomaly detection.
-The project includes an alerting section that displays the anomalous video frames on the screen and sends an alert via email with attached images of the detected anomalies.
+The project includes an alerting section that displays the anomalous video frames on the screen, save them in a directory and sends an alert via email with attached images of the detected anomalies.

-This initial stage consists of developing an autoencoder that can be used to recognize a person by their gait.
+This initial stage consists of developing an autoencoder that can be used to recognize when a person falls.
+The ultimate goal is to add the ability to recognize a person by their gait and different dangerous situations in a domestic environment.

 ## Project Structure